JNPyles/Neural-Networks-from-Scratch/README.md

 - We multiply the weights by 0.01 so that the weights will be easier to adjust during the training process.
 - We initialize the weights to be (inputs, neurons) so that we do not need to transpose as described above.
 - For now, the biases are initialized to values of 0, which is a common practice, but sometimes we may want to use different values.

+Next we define the forward method, which contains the logic for the forward pass through the network:

+    # forward pass
+    def forward(self, inputs):
+        self.output = np.dot(inputs, self.weights) + self.biases

+## Activation Functions

+List of activation functions:

+- Step: activates with a value of 1 if the neuron's output is greater than 0.
+- Linear: the output value equal the input, often used in last layer for regression.
+- Sigmoid: returns a value in the range of 0 for negative infinity, 0.5 for the input 0, and 1 for positive infinity.
+- Rectified linear: linear for outputs greater than 0, and 0 if the output is less than or equal to 0.
+Widely used for speed and efficiency.

+### Rectified Linear Activation Class

+    #ReLU activation
+    class Activation_ReLU:

+        # Forward pass
+        def forward(self,inputs):
+            # Calculate output values from input
+            self.output = np.maximum(0, inputs)